bonitasoft/bonita-doc/tutorials/uid/form-control/manage-control-in-forms.md

  * _!errorRequired || errorRequired.length === 0_
  * _!errorDate || errorDate.length === 0_

 ... as shown here:

 ![Leave Request - errorPanel - required - properties](errorPanelFragment-required-properties.png) ![Leave Request - errorPanel - date - properties](errorPanelFragment-date-properties.png)

-Then, to change the default style to the **p** html tag and have a little more margin, open the _validationStyle.css_ file and add the following:
+Then, to change the default style of the **p** html tag and have a little more margin, open the _validationStyle.css_ file and add the following:

     .text-danger p {
       margin: 1em;